The presence of White students and the emergence of Black-White within-school inequalities: two interaction-based mechanisms: The model

 To further strengthen the reliability of the ABM constructed here, I also validate simulated outcomes with the empirical application of interest.
 For each $j$ high school, I calculate an empirical ($D^{true}_{j}$) and simulated ($D^{sim}_{j}$) measure of the White-Black advanced enrollment rate gap, $D_j$.\footnote{Letting $N_b$ and $N_w$ define, respectively, the number of Black and White agents in school and $N^{enroll}_{b}$ and $N^{enroll}_{w}$ define, respectively, the number of Black and White agents enrolled in the schools' advanced course, the White-Black enrollment rate gap for school $j$ can be written as $D_j = 100 (N^{enroll}_{w}/N_w - N^{enroll}_b/N_b)$.} The simulated measure for each high school ($D^{sim}_{j}$) is computed as the averaged outcome across 100 simulation runs for each high school.
 Then, I calculate a measure of model performance: \textit{ME}---model's mean error computed as the difference between $D^{sim}_{j}$ and $D^{true}_{j}$ averaged across all $j$ high schools.

 I perform such validation procedure across four different versions of the model: Null; IA; SBE; IA + SBE; where the version name indicates the generative processes determining the student selection process.
 The Null version does not include any of the mechanisms of interest and, thus, models enrollment solely based on differences in academic qualification.
+Figure~\ref{fig:fig-model-validation} details the results.

-Figure~\ref{fig:fig-model-validation} the results.
-It plots the true ($D^{true}_{j}$, y-axis) and simulated ($D^{sim}_{j}$, x-axis) measures of Black-White AP mathematics enrollment disparities for each of the selected 530 high schools (see \ref{A:sample}).
+Figure~\ref{fig:fig-model-validation} plots the true ($D^{true}_{j}$, y-axis) and simulated ($D^{sim}_{j}$, x-axis) measures of Black-White AP mathematics enrollment disparities for each of the selected 530 high schools (see \ref{A:sample}).
 A regression line, in red---which is computed from a regression of the true on all simulated values---summarizes the tendency of the model's predictions.

 I evaluate these results according to three principles.
 First, because the literature suggests that the ID and SBE processes both shape Black-White disparities, model performance should increase as additional generative processes are included in the ABM, and, thus, the absolute value of \textit{ME} should decrease.
 Second, the magnitude of the absolute value of \textit{ME} across models---particularly models which include the generative processes of interest---should be reasonably low, indicating that the model reasonably represents an empirical reality.
 Finally, the model should, on average, tend to underestimate the level of White-Black enrollment gaps.
 This underestimation is desirable because the model here only includes a subset of the many processes which can shape Black-White advanced enrollment inequalities---e.g., it assumes away the possibility of institutional bias against Black students \cite{irizarry2015selling, lewis2015}.
 Providing an empirical support to the model constructed here, Figure~\ref{fig:fig-model-validation} shows that the model satisfies these three principles.